AimeKelvin/AimeKelvin/README.md

 - 🛠️ **Backend Enthusiast**: I'm exploring the vast world of backend development, particularly with technologies like **Express.js** and **Django**.
 - 🌐 **UI/UX Design**: I have a keen interest in creating user-friendly and visually appealing web designs with a focus on **user experience**.
 - 🎮 **3D Beginner**: I'm also toying around with **Three.js** to bring interactive 3D elements to the web.
-- 🎓 **Student**: Currently learning full-stack development while working on personal projects to build my skills.
+- 🎓 **Student**: Currently learning full-stack development while working on personal projects to build my skills. **Student at SOS  Technical Highschool*.*

 ## 🚀 Skills & Technologies